zbattello/PPC---667-OVG-Ekip/README.md

 | Resources Price | 0 or 1  | 0.001 | Probability : 10<sup>-4</sup> |

 **<ins>Homes :</ins>** The Houses can read and write in 2 Queues : one is for the communication with the Market, and the other is for the communication between houses.
-In the first queue, the Houses who wants to give away their energy surplus and the ones intrested will send messages :
+In the first queue, the Houses who want to give away their energy surplus and the ones intrested will send messages :

 | Event | Type | Message |
 | :---- | :----: | :----: |